 The GOV.UK flood information service is live and fully supported.
 It helps individuals and businesses prepare for, respond to and recover from flooding.

-October 2018 to January 2019
+December 2018 to March 2019

 - enable you to tailor risk assessment by location – you’ll not only be able to see when your property is threatened, but also get warnings when you’re away from your home or business

-February 2019 to April 2019
+April 2019 to July 2019

-May 2019 to July 2019
+August 2019 to November 2019

 Online, you will see historic flood data and an increase in the number of river level forecasting locations.

-November 2019 to January 2020
+December 2019 to March 2020

 We will provide online information about community flood groups and you’ll be able to personalise your alert preferences.

 Our service refresh will be completed.